iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="IotaDocument.fromJSON"></a>

 ### IotaDocument.fromJSON(json) ⇒ [<code>IotaDocument</code>](#IotaDocument)
-Deserializes an instance from a JSON object.
+Deserializes an instance from a plain JS representation.

 **Kind**: static method of [<code>IotaDocument</code>](#IotaDocument)